Rook matroids and log-concavity of $P$-Eulerian polynomials: Rook placements as linear extensions

-\textbf{Proof of claim 1:} Since the row labels decrease from top to bottom, it suffices to show this for cell $(i, j)$ that is the topmost box in its column.
-This holds since every topmost box lies directly under the innermost path of the shape.
+\textbf{Proof of claim 1:} The width two observation is immediate from the construction of $P$.
+To see that $P$ is naturally labeled, we make an intermediate claim: for every cell $(i, j) \in \lambda / \mu$ (with the above labeling), $i < j.$ Since the row labels decrease from top to bottom, it suffices to show this for a cell $(i, j)$ that is the topmost box in its column.
+This holds since every topmost box in a column lies directly under or to the right of a $\mathtt{NE}$ segment of the innermost path $L_{\lambda/\mu}$.

-To see that $P$ is naturally labeled: consider the cover relation $a \precdot b$ where $a \in C_{1}, b \in C_{2}$.
-This implies that the $(a, b)$ is an outer corner of the shape.
-Since $(a, b)$ is an outer corner, the cell to the left of $(a, b)$, say $(a, c)$, must lie in $\lambda / \mu$ and hence $a<c$, by the claim above.
-Since the column labelling increases from left to right, we must also have $a<b$.
-The inner corner case is similarly proved.
+Now consider the cover relation $a \precdot b$ where $a \in C_{1}, b \in C_{2}$.
+This implies that $(a, b)$ is an outer corner of the shape.
+The cell to the immediate left of $(a, b)$, say $(a, c)$, must lie in $\lambda / \mu$ and hence $a<c$, by the intermediate claim.
+Since the column labeling increases from left to right, we must also have $a<b$.
+The inner corner case is similarly proved, which finishes the proof of the claim.